 Your use of simile and metaphor will distinguish your writing.
 Here are posts to help you improve your memoir writing by using these literary techniques.

-Not sure how to handle these literary techniques.
+Not sure how to handle these literary techniques?
 Not to worry.
 The following article explains much.
+You will read examples of similes and metaphors and learn the difference between similes and metaphors

 1. A simile is a comparison that uses like or as.

-When you say, “Life is like a merry-go-round”, you are making a simile—even if it’s not a terribly original one.
+When you say, “Life is like a merry-go-round”, you are making an image we call a simile—even if it’s not a terribly original one.
 It’s a simile, too, if you write, “I’m busy as a bee.”
 In a simile, because of the use of like and as, it is clear that the writer is making a comparison.
-Here is an example:
+Here is an example of a simile:

 My love is like the red, red rose/That’s newly sprung in June, /My love is like the melody/That’s sweetly played in tune. —Robert Burns